emarteca/Resynchronizer/README.md

 In the docker, you can
 * interact with our data, and reproduce the graphs from the paper (or construct similar graphs we did not include in the paper)
 * run Resynchronizer on a new project
-* looking at transformed evaluation projects
+* check out the transformed projects we tested with and rerun the timing experiments

 ### Contents of the container

 The relevant contents of the container are as follows:
 * `ExperimentalData`: data from our timing experiments; can be used to reproduce the graphs in the paper and supplementary materials
 * `ReorderingUtils.qll`: static side effect analysis code
-* `reorder_me.py`: the driving script for applying the reordering
+* `reorder_me.py`: the driving script for applying the reorderings determined through the analysis
 * `applyResync.sh`: script for applying Resynchronizer to a project
 * `paper.pdf`: copy of the associated paper
 * `supplementary.pdf`: copy of the supplementary materials